-While using a cell phone has often been described as the most dangerous form of distracted driving, recent studies have found that there is a more risky driving behavior.
+While using a cell phone has often been described as the most dangerous form of distracted driving, recent studies have found that there is riskier driving behavior.
 Talking to passengers causes more than half of all distracted driving accidents, according to the National Highway Traffic Safety Administration (NHTSA).

 Statistics Regarding Distracted Driving in the U.S.